-ly

 The suffix -ly in English is usually a contraction of -like, similar to the Anglo-Saxon -lice and German -lich.
+It is often added to an adjective to form an adverb.

+Origin and cognates

+Though the origin of the suffix is Germanic, it may now be added to adjectives of Latin origin, as in publicly.
+The suffix is related to the word like and may descend from an earlier form meaning 'shape' or 'form'.
+The adjective to which the suffix is added may have been lost from the language, as in the case of early, in which the Anglo-Saxon word aer only survives in the poetic usage ere.

+Grammatical rules and conventions

 It is commonly added to an adjective to form an adverb, but in some cases it is used to form an adjective, such as ugly or manly.
 When "-ly" is used to form an adjective, it is attached to a noun instead of an adjective (i.e., friendly, lovely).
-The adjective to which the suffix is added may have been lost from the language, as in the case of early, in which the Anglo-Saxon word aer only survives in the poetic usage ere.

-Though the origin of the suffix is Germanic, it may now be added to adjectives of Latin origin, as in publicly.

 When the suffix is added to a word ending in the letter y, the y before the suffix is replaced with the letter i, as in happily (from happy).
 This does not always apply in the case of monosyllabic words; for example, shy becomes shyly (but dry can become dryly or drily, and gay becomes gaily).
 Other examples are heavily (from heavy), luckily (from lucky), temporarily (from temporary), easily (from easy), emptily (from empty), and funnily (from funny).

 When the suffix is added to a word ending in double l, only y is added with no additional l; for example, full becomes fully.
 Note also wholly (from whole), which may be pronounced either with a single l sound (like holy) or with a doubled (geminate) l.